-Peel, core, and slice tart apples enough for a pie; sprinkle over about three tablespoonfuls of sugar, a teaspoonful of cinnamon, a small level tablespoonful of sifted flour, two tablespoonfuls of water, a few bits of butter, stir all together with a spoon; put it into a pie tin lined with pie paste; cover with a top crust and bake about forty minutes.
-The result will be a delicious, juicy pie.
+Peel, core, and slice tart apples enough for a pie; sprinkle over about three tablespoonfuls of sugar, a teaspoonful of cinnamon, a small level tablespoonful of sifted flour, two tablespoonfuls of water, a few bits of butter, stir all together with a spoon; put it into a pie tin lined with pie paste; cover with a top crust and bake about forty minutes (350°F), or until done.
+The result of this old fashioned apple pie recipe will be a delicious, juicy pie.

-Let the crust partly bake before turning in this filling.
-To be baked with only the one crust, like all custard pies.
+Let the crust partly bake (350°F) before turning in this filling.
+To be baked with only the one crust until done, like all custard pies.

 Dr. Chase's Third, Last and Complete Receipt Book (1891)

-Bake three-quarters of an hour, or even less if the apples become tender.
+Bake (350°F) three-quarters of an hour, or even less if the apples become tender.
 It is important that the apples should be well done, but not overdone.
-No pie in which the apples are stewed beforehand can be compared with this old-time pie in flavor.

 Submitted by Veronica, Staten Island, NY